-It’s difficult to run into any health food store or visit your local pharmacy without being inundated with ads and promotions for CBD products.
+These days, with so many new herbal remedies being pushed–from CBD products to kava to kratom–It’s difficult to run into any health food store, pharmacy or online apothecary without being inundated with ads and promotions for herbal health products.
 Though it’s a brand-new industry, the CBD market is projected to reach $5 billion in U.S. sales by the end of 2019 and shows no signs of slowing down.

 More people than ever before can take advantage of CBD’s potential therapeutic benefits, but accurate information on different types of CBD, and its uses has fallen far behind the popularity surge.
 One trip to browse or purchase CBD products can be confusing.
 Hemp oil?
 Cannabis oil?
 Full-spectrum CBD?
 What do all these different labels mean?